Skip to main content

 1

-Halve, peel and chop the shallot into small pieces.
-Peel the sweet potato and chop into 2cm pieces.
+Halve, peel and chop the red onion into small pieces.
+Peel the sweet potato and chop into 2cm chunks.
 Peel and grate the garlic (or use a garlic press).
 Zest and cut the lime into wedges.
 Drain and rinse the chickpeas in a sieve.

 Cook the Rice